Quick Answer

 Short-Term Marketing Materials

-Nick runs a convenience store and prints a one-week promotion poster with a QR code linking to a giveaway form.
+A convenience store printing a one-week promotion poster with a QR code linking to a giveaway form can lean on Canva’s generator without worry.
 After the week ends, the poster comes down.
 If the link changes later, it doesn’t matter.

 In this case, Canva’s QR code generator is efficient.
 The code lives and dies with the design.